 On this beautiful morning, there was no better place to be than standing near the cliff edge along the Benwee Head Loop marvelling at the majesty of the walls of vertical cliffs; shorn-off mountains dropping 255 metres into the depths of the North Atlantic.

 Serene and deceptive; gentle swells sedulously nudging the cliffs; the calm before the raging winter storms that continue to erode and sculpt this magnificent seascape.
-A vista of immense grandeur to feed the imagination; a giant sculptor’s scrapyard of precipitous promontories, sea arches, sea caves and rocky reefs , crowned by the soaring Stags of Broadhaven, their jagged peaks an unmistakable emblem of the natural beauty of the wild and remote North Mayo coastline.
+A vista of immense grandeur to feed the imagination; a giant sculptor’s scrapyard of precipitous promontories, sea arches, sea caves and rocky reefs, crowned by the soaring Stags of Broadhaven, their jagged peaks an unmistakable emblem of the natural beauty of the wild and remote North Mayo coastline.

-For most the year, it’s an unforgiving coastline besieged by winter sea swells where lobster fishermen from Porturlin and other nearby harbours eek out a precarious living.
+For most of the year, it’s an unforgiving coastline besieged by winter sea swells where lobster fishermen from Porturlin and other nearby harbours eke out a precarious living.
 Epic sea journeys have taken place in sight of these cliffs as far back as the 6th century when St. Brendan sailed by here in a wooden boat on his remarkable journey to North America, long before the Vikings and Christopher Columbus.
 It was off the North Mayo coast too that the Ciervo Volante and its crew of 200, part of the fleeing Spanish Armada of 1588, were lost, somewhere in the fathomless depths between Benwee and Downpatrick Head that aircraft carrier shaped headland I could faintly make out as I looked back along the cliffs.

-The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the British seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
+The lookout post got me thinking about a chance meeting I had some years ago, on a visit to the English city of Bath, with a most interesting gentleman, a former World War 11 pilot, who flew one of the RAF seaplanes from the flying-boat base at Castle Archdale on Lower Lough Erne.
 His missions took him far out into the North Atlantic in search of U-boats.
 And over 60 years later, he could still vividly recall the spectacular beauty of the North Mayo coastline.
-After the war, he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
+After the war, he told me how he studied aeronautical engineering and went to work for the legendary aviation tycoon, Howard Hughes, in Los Angeles.
 What an eventful life!

-My reverie didn’t last long as I turned to look at one of the tiny offshore island that dot the coastline.
+My reverie didn’t last long as I turned to look at one of the tiny offshore islands that dot the coastline.
 The Buddagh like some pyramidal-headed prehistoric, humped-backed monster, rising 76 metres high from the ocean depths, is another one of the sculptural shapes that give the North Mayo coast its unique character.

 Beneath such towering cliffs, perspective changes and size becomes relative to the enormous scale of your surroundings; everything seemed so tiny.
 The fishing trawler, hundreds of meters below me, bobbing like a cork on the gentle undulations of the swell as the gulls, mere white dots, wheeled and wailed, effortlessly gliding the thermals along the cliffs.
 Just beyond the Stags, the tiny, yet unmistakable shape, of a passing yacht came into view, the sun catching its snowy canvass.
-All these mere passing actors on this majestic stage created from fire and ice and still being sculpted by the bashing waves.
+All these mere passing actors on this majestic stage were created from fire and ice and still being sculpted by the bashing waves.

 Over 160 years ago, Caesar Otway (1780-1842) amazingly climbed from the rocky shore far below where I was standing and was inspired to write: